KellyVNguyen/Mushroom-Classification-Kaggle-Project/README.md

 ### Data

 * Data:
-  * Type: CSV file containing entirely categorical features (letters and '?').
+  * **Type**: CSV file containing entirely categorical features (letters and '?').
 The target is a binary categorical class ('e' for edible, 'p' for poisonous).
-  * Size: The original dataset contains 8124 instances (rows) and 23 features (columns).
+  * **Size**: The original dataset contains 8124 instances (rows) and 23 features (columns).
 After one-hot encoding and cleaning, the dataset used for modeling has 8124 instances and 95 features.
-  * Instances (Train, Test, Validation Split): The dataset was split into 70% for training (5686 instances), 15% for validation (1219 instances), and 15% for testing (1219 instances).
+  * **Instances (Train, Test, Validation Split)**: The dataset was split into 70% for training (5686 instances), 15% for validation (1219 instances), and 15% for testing (1219 instances).

 #### Preprocessing / Clean up

-* Missing Values: The '?' character in the stalk-root feature was identified as a missing value indicator and was replaced with the string 'missing' to treat it as another category.
+* **Missing Values**: The '?' character in the stalk-root feature was identified as a missing value indicator and was replaced with the string 'missing' to treat it as another category.
-* Feature Removal: The veil-type feature was dropped because it contained only one unique value, making it not imformative for classification.
+* **Feature Removal**: The veil-type feature was dropped because it contained only one unique value, making it not imformative for classification.
-* One-Hot Encoding: All remaining categorical features were converted into numerical format using one-hot encoding.
+* **One-Hot Encoding**: All remaining categorical features were converted into numerical format using one-hot encoding.
 This created binary columns for each unique category, suitable for machine learning algorithms.
 No rescaling was required as all features became binary (0 or 1) after encoding.

 #### Data Visualization